Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Oregon

-UO requires all drone flights on campus to be approved by the Office of Safety and Risk Services.
-Autzen Stadium is subject to TFR restrictions during football games and athletic events.
+University of Oregon requires all drone operations on campus to obtain approval from the Office of Safety and Risk Services.
+Autzen Stadium has a federal TFR during football games and major events.

 Oregon State University

-OSU requires approval from Environmental Health & Safety for all campus drone operations.
-Reser Stadium is subject to TFR restrictions during football games and athletic events.
+OSU requires Environmental Health & Safety approval for all drone operations on campus.
+Reser Stadium has a federal TFR during football games and major events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.